bsdimp/freebsd-git-docs/MFC.md

     svn path=/head/; revision=368685
 ```

-Next, merge the commit to a `stable/12` checkout:
+Next, MFC the commit to a `stable/12` checkout:

 ```
 git checkout stable/12